-Named in honour of the most-famous reindeer of all (Rudolph), Operation Red Nose provides free rides to drivers and their passengers who are impaired or too tired to drive home during the holiday season.
+Named in honour of Rudolph, the most famous reindeer of all, Operation Red Nose provides free rides to drivers and their passengers who are impaired or too tired to drive home during the holiday season.

 In 2012, 4,555 dedicated volunteers across 25 B.C. communities drove 204,638 kms and gave 8,082 rides to get people and their vehicles home safely.

-Between November 30 and December 31, 2012, the service was available in the following B.C. communities:
+Between November 29 and December 31, 2013, the service will once again be available in the following B.C. communities: